-Reggie’s Friends was founded out of our love for helping dogs.
+Reggie’s Friends was founded out of our pure love of street dogs!

 We Help people help dogs.